Agent: Jo Carlton

 A spokesperson for Sport Relief said: “We are hugely grateful to Lindsey for taking on such a mammoth challenge for Sport Relief.
 As with all challenges in aid of Sport Relief there is no guarantee that those involved will be able to complete the challenge, but getting as far as she did in treacherous weather conditions is a huge achievement.
 Her inspirational efforts have wowed us all, and we're enormously grateful to Blue Peter for their amazing support, and for organising events like this which we hope will inspire children across the UK to do their bit for Sport Relief.”

-Lindsey is also currently filming a new CBBC series, Taking The Next Step; a talent show for fans of CBBC reality-style drama series The Next Step, which is due to air later this year.
+Lindsey also narrated and hosted the first series of Taking The Next Step; a talent show for fans of CBBC reality-style drama series The Next Step.
+She has recently filmed a second series, which is due to air on CBBC later this year.

 - Blue Peter - CBBC

 - Blue Peter – You Decide! - CBBC